 Condorelli’s commission at Chisenhale Gallery developed from her ongoing engagement with friendship as a condition for working together.
 This new body of work explored how relationships are articulated by the things that surround us in both useful and purposeless ways, through furniture-like objects, devices for inhabitation or display, props and drawing.

-Condorelli’s work is concerned with how all human action takes place amidst countless structures of support – whether emotional, legal or physical, for example – mostly taken for granted, and therefore often seeming to be invisible.
+Condorelli’s work is concerned with how all human action takes place amidst countless structures of support – whether emotional, legal or physical, for example custom writings like here” custom essay writing site here – mostly taken for granted, and therefore often seeming to be invisible.
 She explored this interest in her long-term collaborative project Support Structure (2003-09), with artist-curator Gavin Wade.
 Friendship, like support, is perceived by Condorelli as an essentially political relationship – one of allegiance and responsibility – offering a framework for interrogating how we live and work, and add things into the world.

 In the context of Condorelli’s exhibition, friendship characterised the complex set of relations produced between a series of utilitarian objects, the multiple possibilities they suggest, and the people that activate and produce them.
 Including a programme of discursive events, the exhibition was imagined as a context for co-existence – of objects, participants and audience – through doing and thinking.
 Inspired by the design of 19th Century museums, which were modelled on domestic galleries, Condorelli inhabited the industrial space of Chisenhale gallery with quasi-functional structures, and discreet alterations to the physical fabric of the gallery itself.